FOREX-Dollar supported by Yellen's rate hike talk, politics saps euro

 By Hideyuki Sano

-The dollar’s index against a basket of six major currencies stood at 93.07, its highest level in almost a month, having risen from 93.286 the previous day.
+The dollar’s index against a basket of six major currencies stood at 93.07 in early Wednesday trade after it reached a high of 93.286 the previous day, its highest level in almost a month.

 Fed Chair Janet Yellen said on Tuesday that the Federal Reserve needs to continue gradual rate hikes despite broad uncertainty about the path of inflation.